top of page

 Secretary

 Fred Brendel has served on Mercy Haven’s Board since 2009.
-“What I like most Mercy Haven,” Fred says, “is the dedication and fortitude of all the Mercy Haven employees.
+“What I like most about Mercy Haven,” Fred says, “is the dedication and fortitude of all the Mercy Haven employees.
 Their dedication to each of the residents and their concerns is exceptional.”
 Mr. Brendel, a financial planning specialist for Memorial Sloan-Kettering Cancer Center, shared that one of his most memorable Mercy Haven moments was hearing the story of a Breakthrough participant.
 “Listening to the past struggles of this man and how Mercy Haven has changed his life was very moving,” said Fred.
-Sharing stories of participants is critical to raising awareness.
-Fred points out, “The average Long Islander does not even realize that this population of people exists.
+Sharing the stories of participants is critical to raising awareness.
+Fred points out, “The average Long Islander does not even realize that this population exists.
 With the hard work of all the Mercy Haven staff, these individuals now have a chance to move forward in life.”

 Paul Conefry